Recipe: Veggie Baguette Sandwich

 Alternative Ingredients You Could Use In This Veggie Baguette Sandwich

-Mix up the flavors by adding bell peppers, tomatoes, mushrooms, or thinly sliced radishes.
+Mix up the flavors by adding roasted eggplant, bell peppers, tomatoes, mushrooms, or thinly sliced radishes.

 Switch out the feta cheese for goat cheese.

 Skip the mustard and instead marinate the veggies in a zesty olive oil blend.
 I use equal parts olive oil and red wine vinegar, one shallot, a squirt of dijon mustard, and a dash of garlic, salt, and pepper. place ingredients in a large jar with a lid, add veggies, cover, and shake!